-The, Intel486 Microprocessor will generate two locked interrupt acknowledge bus cycles in response to asserting the INTR pin.
-An 8-bit interrupt number will be latched from an external interrupt controller at the end of the second interrupt acknowledge cycle.
-INTR must remain active until the interrupt acknowledges have been performed to assure program interruption.
-Refer to Section 7.2.10 for a detailed discussion of interrupt acknowledge cycles.
+The Am486DX/DX2 microprocessor generates two locked interrupt acknowledge bus cycles in response to asserting the INTR pin.
+An 8-bit interrupt number is latched from an external interrupt controller at the end of the second interrupt acknowledge cycle.
+INTR must remain active until the interrupt acknowledges have been performed to ensure program interruption.
+(Refer to Section 7.2.10 for a detailed discussion of interrupt acknowledge cycles.)

-The INTR pin is active HIGH and is not provided with an internal pulldown resistor.
-INTR is asynchronous, but the INTR setup and hold times, $t{20}$ and $t{21}$ , must be met to assure recognition on any specific clock.
+The INTR pin is active High and is not provided with an internal pull-down resistor.
+INTR is asynchronous, but the INTR setup and hold times $t{20}$ and $t{21}$ must be met to ensure recognition on any specific clock.

-Non-maskable Interrupt Request Input (NMI)
+6.2.8.3 Non-maskable Interrupt Request Input (NMI)

 NMI is the non-maskable interrupt request signal.
 Asserting NMI causes an interrupt with an internally supplied vector value of 2.
 External interrupt acknowledge cycles are not generated since the NMI interrupt vector is internally generated.
-When NMI processing begins, the NMI signal will be masked internally until the IRET instruction is executed.
+When NMI processing begins, the NMI signal is masked internally until the IRET instruction is executed.

 NMI is rising edge sensitive after internal synchronization.
-NMI must be held LOW for at least four CLK periods before this rising edge for proper operation.
-NMI is not provided with an internal pulldown resistor.
-NMI is asynchronous but setup and hold times, $t{20}$ and $t{21}$ must be met to assure recognition on any specific clock.
+For proper operation, NMI must be held Low for at least four CLK periods before this rising edge.
+NMI is not provided with an internal pull-down resistor.
+NMI is asynchronous, but setup and hold times $t{20}$ and $t{21}$ must be met to ensure recognition on any specific clock.

-6.2.9 BUS ARBITRATION SIGNALS
+6.2.9 Bus Arbitration Signals